suzanne-szabo/CS2450Remote/journal.md

 Stardate 25.11.3
     This week we are working on deployment and pipeline integraton.
 I am excited to learn github actions.
 I have used github pages and using the actions for "auto" actions or updates seems like a great skill to have.
 Over the weekend, I was able to do the full integration with mySpy and supabase.
 I was able to get the login and create account functionality done, so yay!
 Now that the supabase connection is valid, I can now use AI to help rewrite handlers to make connections to the frontend templates.
 We are close to having a decently working product.
 Atleast now it is fully secure!

+Stardate 25.11.10
+    Only about 2 weeks of working time left!!
+We are flying through the semester!
+We are talking aboout maintainance this week and I think we are going to talk about docker containers.
+I have always wanted to know how this works, so this is going to be a great learning experience.
+I'm sure this will be very valuable to me in the future.
+I am curious on the interaction of docker containers and apps using react native in particular, so I think I will do some research on that.
+We are continuing to work on mySpy and I hope we will be able to get our basic functionality done for posting, sending direct messages and adding friends.